ljwagerfield/ljwagerfield.github.io/customer-discovery.md

     -   New canvas for each problem domain.

     -   Under 20 minutes for each initial draft.

+>   Too many business plans look like they are planning to launch a rocket than drive a car.

 -   Strengthen assumptions using '5 Whys':